 At eleven o’clock, a carriage stood in front of the house and the wife heard a knock on the door.

-She saw her mother-in-law slowly coming down from the carriage with her cane in her hand and her maid beside her.
+She saw her mother-in-law slowly coming down from the carriage with her cane in her hand and her servant beside her.

-Suddenly, a frown fell upon the daughter-in-law’s face.
+Suddenly, a frown fell upon the face of her daughter-in-law.

-“How can she come on a day like this?” exclaimed the young woman.
+“How can she come on a day like this?” exclaimed the young woman to herself.
 “A day when I am having important guests!”

 “Hello!
 How are you?” greeted the young woman.
 “It’s been too long!”

-She took her to the living room and ordered her maid to prepare her some coffee while she finished preparing lunch.
+She took her mother-in-law to the living room and ordered her servant to prepare coffee for her while she finished preparing lunch.

-At midday, the husband came home, heading directly to the kitchen, as usual.
+At midday, the husband came home.
+He headed directly to the kitchen, as usual.

 “What a nice smell!” he said.